-ESOS was introduced in July 2014, with a first phase compliance date of 5 December 2015, second phase compliance date 5 December 2019
+ESOS was introduced in July 2014, with a first phase compliance date of 5 December 2015 and a second phase compliance date 5 December 2019

-They apply to ‘large’ organisations, that is those employing at least 250 people or with a turnover of more than €50m and a balance sheet of more than €43M on 31 December 2014.
+For Phase One they apply to ‘large’ organisations, that is those employing at least 250 people or with a turnover of more than €50m (£38,937,777) and a balance sheet of more than €43M (£33,486,489) on 31 December 2014.
 The Regulations apply to the whole of the UK.
 Public bodies, as defined by the Public Contracts Regulations 2006, are not included.
-The 31 December 2014 was the phase one qualification date – you do not need to inform the Environment Agency (or in Scotland SEPA; Wales NRW or Northern Ireland NIEA) of intention to comply, unless you missed the compliance date.
+31 December 2014 was the Phase One qualification date – you did not need to inform the Environment Agency (or in Scotland SEPA; Wales NRW or Northern Ireland NIEA) of intention to comply, unless you missed the compliance date.
 The Regulations place the responsibility for determining the need to comply on the organization – the Agency does not notify you of a need to comply.

-Qualifying organisations must measure a minimum of 90% their energy use (buildings, processes and transport); carry out energy audits to quantify their energy use and identify cost-effective improvements on a four-year cycle with the first reporting date being 5th December 2015.
-There are three ‘alternatives’ to the audit requirement, i.e. certification to ISO 50001 – for 100% of energy use – including transport; a Green Deal Assessment; or a Display Energy Certificate (DEC).
+Qualifying organisations must cover a minimum of 90% their energy use (buildings, processes and transport); carry out energy audits to quantify their energy use and identify cost-effective improvements on a four-year cycle with the first reporting date being 5th December 2015.
+There are two ‘alternatives’ to the audit requirement, i.e. certification to ISO 50001 – for 100% of energy use – including transport; or a Display Energy Certificates (DEC).
 There is no requirement to implement recommendations made by the assessment.
 The ESOS assessment must be signed off by a board level director and an ESOS lead assessor.
 A British Standard PAS (51215:2014) has been published to provide the competence specification for Lead Assessors, who are listed on the 13 registers approved by the Environment Agency.
 For more information on the registers, click here

 The regulations came into force on 17 July 2014.
-31 December 2014 is the qualification date—no action required.
-The compliance reporting deadline is 5th December 2015.
-As a result of low levels of compliance by the 5 December the Environment Agency has deferred taking enforcement action – the compliance date was not changed.
+31 December 2014 was the Phase One qualification date—no reporting action required.
+The compliance reporting deadline was 5th December 2015.
+As a result of low levels of compliance by the 5 December the Environment Agency deferred taking enforcement action – the compliance date was not changed.
 By the summer of 2017 Enforcement Notices have been issued for those that have been determined to be non-compliant.